mpdf/mpdf.github.io/fonts-languages/arabic-rtl-text-v5-x.md

 2 fonts are bundled with mPDF: XB Zar and XB Riyaz.
 These are 2 of a number of fonts available from <a href="http://wiki.irmug.com/index.php/X_Series_2">http://wiki.irmug.com/index.php/X_Series_2</a>.

-<div class="alert alert-info" role="alert"><strong>Note:</strong> The script handling Arabic text (RTL) was rewritten in mPDF 5.5 with improved support for Pashto/Sindhi/Urdu/Kurdish, especially for joining characters and added new presentation forms.</div>
+<div class="alert alert-info" role="alert">**Note:** The script handling Arabic text (RTL) was rewritten in mPDF 5.5 with improved support for Pashto/Sindhi/Urdu/Kurdish, especially for joining characters and added new presentation forms.</div>

 ## Non-unicode characters